 Pros and Cons: Rabbit vs Mouse as Host Species

 Rabbit and mouse antibodies are among the most widely used primary antibody reagents for research.
-In the past, it was more common to utilize a mouse host for a monoclonal antibody.
-This was due to the lack of a suitable hybridoma fusion partner for rabbit B cells, until 1995, when Katherine Knight and colleagues developed a transgenic rabbit to create a plasmacytoma cell line.
+In the past, it was more common to utilize a mouse host for monoclonal antibody development.
+This was due to the lack of a suitable hybridoma fusion partner for rabbit B cells, which was true until 1995, when Katherine Knight and colleagues developed a transgenic rabbit to create a plasmacytoma cell line.
 As a result, rabbit monoclonals are more widely available today.
 An advantage of using rabbits for antibody production is that they have a more diverse immune repertoire than mice, meaning they are able to generate immune responses against a wider range of antigens, including small peptides and biomolecules.
 Rabbit antibodies also typically have a higher affinity for their target.
-From an antibody developer’s perspective, greater diversity and affinity translates to producing a broader range of highly selective antibodies, whereas from a researcher’s point of view it means a larger pool of antibody reagents to choose from.
+From an antibody developer’s perspective, greater diversity and affinity translate to a broader range of highly selective antibodies, whereas from a researcher’s point of view, it means a larger pool of antibody reagents to choose from.

 Now that we’ve discussed the advantages and disadvantages of polyclonal and monoclonal antibodies, and antibodies from rabbit and mouse hosts, we hope you have a clearer idea of how these essential reagents can fit into your research plans, and why you may not always be able to source your preferred antibody for your target.
 Regardless of whether your antibody was generated in mouse, rabbit, or another species, it still needs to be validated for the application and input material type in your experiment for you to have confidence in your data.
 We’ll build on this further by considering what types of questions you should be asking when choosing antibodies for your research.